-- Diet drinks are everywhere so I assumed they’re good for you
+- Diet pop is everywhere so I assumed it’s good for you if you want to lose weight

 - Artificial sweeteners slow down your metabolism